Go to the main content

 I spent my thirties performing success until I realized the audience had left the theater.
 Now at 43, I'm discovering that irrelevance might be the most liberating thing that ever happened to me.

-Last week I turned down a speaking gig because they wanted me to talk about "staying relevant."
-The irony wasn't lost on me—a 43-year-old man being asked to perform youth for an audience that probably stopped listening to anyone over 40 years ago.
+Not long ago, I was invited to speak at an event about "staying relevant."
+As a 44-year-old man, the framing struck me as absurd—I'd essentially be performing youth for an audience that had probably already decided anyone over 40 wasn't worth listening to.
 I said no, politely, then went for a walk around Marina Bay to shake off the feeling that I'd just failed some invisible test.

 That's when it hit me: I've been taking these tests my whole adult life.
 Performance reviews that never end.
 Metrics for everything—growth rates, engagement scores, follower counts, net worth.
 Somewhere along the way, I'd internalized this idea that my value was something to be constantly proven, optimized, defended against the inevitable decay of time.

 But walking past those gleaming towers, watching the tourists pose for their perfect Singapore shots, I remembered something.
-A conversation I'd had years ago in a tiny café in Chiang Mai, with a British expat who must have been pushing 70.
-He was learning Thai, badly, and laughing at his own mistakes.
+A conversation I'd had years ago with a British expat who must have been pushing 70.
+He was learning a new language, badly, and laughing at his own mistakes.
 "The best part about being old," he said, "is that nobody expects you to be impressive anymore.
 Do you know how freeing that is?"

 I didn't then.
 I do now.